 Will Solar Batteries Become More Popular as Electric Cars Become More Prevalent?

 Definitely.
-Home batteries will become cheaper as we see an increase in the use of electric cars.
+Home solar batteries will become cheaper as we see an increase in the use of electric cars.

 Some car manufacturers, such as Nissan, have collaborated with battery suppliers to use the car batteries after they are no longer good enough for the cars.